Eximius/snapsync/README.md

 It can be used in two modes:
  - in manual mode, you run snapsync
+ - systemd timer, runs snapsync periodically

 ## Installation

 You need to make sure that you've installed Ruby's bundler.
 On Ubuntu, run
-    $ apt install bundler
+    `$ apt install bundler`

 Then, the following will install snapsync in /opt/snapsync

     $ wget https://raw.githubusercontent.com/doudou/snapsync/master/install.sh
     $ sh install.sh

 The script will use sudo to get root rights when required.
-Add /opt/snapsync/bin to your PATH if you want to use 'snapsync' as-is.
-Otherwise, you will have to refer to /opt/snapsync/bin/snapsync explicitely.
-If it seems that you are using systemd, the script also installs snapsync's systemd service file into the system, enables and starts it.
+Add `/opt/snapsync/bin` to your PATH if you want to use `snapsync` as-is.
+Otherwise, you will have to refer to `/opt/snapsync/bin/snapsync` explicitely.

+If it seems that you are using systemd, the script also installs snapsync's systemd service and timer files into the system, enables and starts `snapsync-local.timer` and `snapsync-remote.timer`.
+By default the timers run every day at 20:00.

+## Systemd Units
+For remote targets, the `snapsync-remote.timer` only is active while connected to an unmetered connection.
+This is checked through NetworkManager.
+So the setup depends on NetworkManager.
+If the timer was not run last scheduled time (at 20:00), it will run when it next connects to an unmetered connection.

+If you want remote syncing to work without NetworkManager, enable `snapsync-remote-always.timer` .
+This timer however does not care if the device is connected to the internet or whether the connection is metered.

 ## Usage